Hi. I’m Rachel Evans– the blogger behind Healthy & Psyched.

 I have presented my research at national and international conferences, and published four journal papers with more to follow.
-I love reading the latest articles about the determinants of health behaviour, behaviour change interventions and nutrition.
+I love reading the latest articles about the determinants of health behaviour, behaviour change interventions, eating and nutrition.
 I follow an evidence based approach to working with clients, leading workshops and public speaking.
 I have completed the Health Bloggers Community x WellSpoken qualification to provide “consumers with the highest level of credible, authentic, evidence-based information on fitness, nutrition and wellbeing”.
 I take great pride in my ability to critically appraise research evidence and use my clinical skills to apply it for each individual client, rather than taking a one-size-fits-all approach!

 I have Graduate Basis for Chartered Membership with the British Psychological Society and am a member of the Division of Health Psychology, which reflects my desire to represent the highest possible professional standards.

 Evans, R., Norman, P., & Webb T. L. (2017).
 Using Temporal Self-Regulation Theory to understand healthy and unhealthy eating intentions and behaviours.
 Appetite, 116, 357-364. doi: 10.

 Kawabata, M., & Evans, R. (2016).
 How to classify who experienced flow from who did not based on the Flow State Scale-2 scores: A pilot study of latent class factor analysis.
 The Sport Psychologist, 30(3), 267-275. doi: 10.1123/tsp.2014-0053